-For novelty of PINNs algorithm is to include the loss of PDEs (partial diffiential equations) during the training.
+The novelty of PINNs is to include the loss of partial differential equations (PDEs) during the training.
 The parameters of the network, $\theta = \{ \mathbf{W}_k, \mathbf{b}_k \}_{k=1}^L$, are learned by minimizing a composite loss function: